 - Travel document – Do the travel document details match the information provided by the applicant in other sections?
 Is it a valid travel document issued by an ETIAS eligible country?

 - Background questions – Do the answers match the data held in the databases checked by the ETIAS Central Unit?

 Completing your online application form will take less than 10 minutes.
 After submission, your ETIAS application will be processed instantly and you will receive a decision from the system within 96 hours or less.
 A small percentage of applications may take up to four weeks to process if additional documentation is required from the applicant.
-If your ETIAS has not yet been approved and you do not have any other travel authorization, you will not be able to enter a country within the European Union.

 The ETIAS will be valid for three years, or the date of passport expiry (whichever comes first), and can be used for stays of up to 90 days in a 180 day period.